 Mom's Kitchen Handbook

-Every time I bake, ok maybe not every time, but almost every time, I think about Marion Cunningham, the doyenne of home cooking for whom I spent the better part of a year interning.
-I learned more about baking under her care than all the years since, which is why, even today, she’s in my head, instructing me to use a gentle hand when mixing my banana bread or reminding me how to cut butter into flour for tender biscuits.
+Often when I get in the kitchen to bake, I think about esteemed cookbook author Marion Cunningham, who I worked for back in my 20s when I was but an intern.
+I learned more about baking under her care than all the years since.
+Even today, she’s in my head, instructing me to use a gentle hand when mixing my banana bread or reminding me how to cut butter into flour for tender biscuits.

 When I went to Marion’s house for the job interview, I immediately noticed two things.
 First, she was striking to look at, tall with silver hair and cornflower blue eyes.
 Second, her kitchen smelled amazing, thanks to the free-form apricot tart just out of the oven that was beautiful enough for a magazine cover.
 She set it in front of me to enjoy as we talked on her patio out back.
 I was overwhelmed that she would make such a tart just for me, an intern candidate she’d never met before.
 It was the first of many lessons in hospitality that will forever be my example.